 We always advise you wear as much protection as you deem necessary.
 Always wear your helmet when riding your bike and make sure it is correctly attached as recommended by the manufacturer.
 Plus riding glasses/goggles, protect your eyes!!

-The Handmade Bike Show is again in collaboration with The Bicycle Academy
+The Handmade Bike Show at Grinduro Wales will be run in collaboration with The Bicycle Academy.

 Interested in helping out?
 Download the application, fill it in and return to the email address below.Download Volunteer Application